 A plugin usually cannot stand by itself, therefore it needs a host application to “latch onto”.
 In exchange, the plugin helps to improve an already existing application in many ways.
 Need another example?
 How about Chrome extensions?
 Chrome by itself is a working browser, but you can greatly enhance it by installing a set of extensions that cater to your needs.
 It can be a Pinterest plugin that allows you to save any online pictures that you find interesting.
 Could be Grammarly if you want to quickly proofread your article for any mistakes.
 It can even be a plugin that changes the look of the browser.

 Now, I’m pretty sure that most of you have either heard of or are actively using WordPress.
-This app also has an impressive library of plugins and among them are two of my absolute favorites - Elastic Email Sender and Elastic Email Subscribe Form.
+WordPress email plugin also has an impressive library of plugins and among them are two of my absolute favorites - Elastic Email Sender and Elastic Email Subscribe Form.
 You can easily link them to your WordPress using the API key.

 How to get an API key?